builders-blueprint-series/from-coder-to-engineer/front/conceptual-ideas.md

 ### Chapter 2: Favor simplicity over complexity

+Southwest Airlines and simplicity

+- Simplicity is not giving people options, it is removing them
+- Costco only gives you one item, so you have to buy it

 The five minute rule

 - Can you explain anything to a junior developer in five minutes